 Cloud – A cloud inclusion is a very broad term used to classify a cluster of pinpoints/crystals found very close to each other.
-Depending on the nature of the cloud inclusion, it can sometimes pose an issue to the diamond’s appearance.
+Depending on the nature of the cloud inclusion, it can sometimes pose an issue to the diamond’s transparency.

 For example, when clouds get too big in size and density, they can cause the diamond to take up a hazy appearance and negatively affect its light transmission properties.
 If they are small and diffused, it generally isn’t a cause for concern.

 This dense and visible white cloud sets the clarity grade in this SI1 emerald cut.